rayleighrozier/digitalcrafts/week7/musicMoodRing/README.md

 ## How To Use

 To use Music Mood Ring, you will need a [Client ID and Client Secret from Spotify] (https://developer.spotify.com/documentation/general/guides/authorization/app-settings/).
+Insert those credentials into `app.js` and `my-songs.js`.
 This application is currently not being hosted, but can be run locally on your computer.

 ## Read More